microsoft/aurora/docs/beware.md

 When using Aurora, there are a few things to watch out for.

-Did you experience an issue that should be listed here?
+Did you experience an issue that should be listed here, but currently is not?
 Please let us know by [opening an issue](https://github.com/microsoft/aurora/issues/new)!

 ## Sensitivity to Data